LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 I am going to refer to this diagram throughout this file.
 If you prefer to laod it into draw.io, you can do so by using architecture.drawio.xml

+I also assume that you know what a data model is.

 # Conceptual Architecture

 In this section we define the conceptual architecture which is completely technology agnostic and focuses on the key relationships that we need to build a good platform for this use case.